Chapter Thirty Four

 The previous crews had all shown up at precisely seven o’clock that morning.
 A hundred or so people looking for work had also come looking for a job.
 “We just need a little sump’un to tie us over for the winter,” they’d say looking beseechingly at the ladies.
 Not one single person looking for work was turned away.

-Glancing out the window Caroline noted that even with the snow, the work on the garden, castle, racetrack and train, were advancing smoothly.
+Glancing out the window Caroline noted that even with the snow, the work on the garden, castle, racetrack and train, was advancing smoothly.
 She’d been ecstatic when over forty bricklayers had shown up at her door with fourteen rail and tracklayers, looking for work.
 She quickly hired them, telling them there was work for anyone needing a job.

 Caroline had immediately sent them to look at Mary’s garden, the train station and the tracks among other things.
 Then she’d sent for Gregory Johnson and his drafting team.